Employment Rights for Migraine Sufferers in the UK

 For some, migraines may be legally classified as a disability under the Act, offering employment protection and the right to reasonable accommodations.
 If your migraines have a severe and long-lasting effect on your ability to work, your employer must comply with these regulations to support your continued employment.
 It's also a good idea to review your company’s sickness policy or speak to your HR team for clarity on short-term and long-term sick leave provisions.

-By making these changes, employers can reduce the negative impact of migraines on productivity and employee well-being, ensuring a more supportive and inclusive work environment.
+By making these changes — including small ergonomic adaptations like screen filters and light shields — employers can reduce the negative impact of migraines on productivity and employee well-being, ensuring a more supportive and inclusive work environment.